team4909/2018-Core/README.md

 ### Raspberry Pi 3 Configuration (for offline TGA usage only)
 1) Install [Raspbian Lite (not Desktop)](https://www.raspberrypi.org/downloads/raspbian/) to your Raspberry Pi 3
-2) Run `sudo raspi-config` to configure the correct keyboard layout
+2) Run `sudo raspi-config` to configure the correct keyboard layout and WiFi network (if not using ethernet)
-3) [Configure WiFi](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/setting-up-wifi-with-occidentalis) if not using Ethernet for Install Procedure
 4) Run `curl -sL http://thegreenalliance.team4909.org/INSTALL.sh | sudo -E bash -` on the Pi

     Please read the resulting output as it provides important information regarding configuration.